About Us

 Jill@MentorNorth.org

 “My mentors are all of the “found teachers” who came out of the woodwork at different times in my life when I needed to hear a different perspective, receive some extra encouragement or learn a specific skill to help me become the best version of myself.
 I’m still a work in progress, but I credit my many mentors for getting me this far!”
 Jill Hinners has led Mentor North since July 2022.
 Before that, she was at the Center Against Sexual and Domestic Abuse (CASDA) in Superior.
-She previously worked at three Duluth elementary schools with AmeriCorps/MN Reading Corps.
-Jill has been living in Duluth for almost 25 years and is very connected to the community.
-Jill is skilled in non-profit management, grant writing, and engaging with employees and the community.
-She is also experienced in program management, community outreach, event coordination, volunteer management, and building partnerships.
-Her expertise also extends to writing, books, and publishing, particularly focusing on strengths-based, inclusive, and collaborative service delivery.
+She previously served three Duluth elementary schools as an AmeriCorps/MN Reading Corps member.
+Jill has been living in Duluth since 2001 and is very connected to the community.
+Jill is skilled in non-profit management, grant writing, and engaging with employees and the community, particularly focusing on strengths-based, inclusive, and collaborative service delivery.
+She is experienced in program management, community outreach, event coordination, volunteer management, and building partnerships.
+Her expertise also extends to writing, books, and publishing.
 In addition to her professional skills, Jill is committed to ongoing learning.
-She has earned a Bachelor of Arts in English from Carleton College and has completed various certificate programs focusing on non-profit administration, fund development, human resources, and volunteer leadership.
-Jill is also passionate about outdoor activities like hiking, biking, and canoeing.
+She earned a Bachelor of Arts in English from Carleton College and has completed certificate programs in non-profit administration, fund development, human resources, and volunteer leadership.
+Outside of work, Jill is passionate about outdoor activities like hiking, biking, cross-country skiing and canoeing.
 She is dedicated to creating a positive work environment for the Mentor North team and aims to build trusting and supportive mentoring relationships for youth and adults.

 Mentor Engagement Coordinator